Aamon-Magnusson/AamonDwm/readme.md

 For a basic display of the keybindings hit SUPER + O.

-A list of patches remains inside the Patches folder.
+A list of patches remains inside the Patches folder of each Suckless programs folder.

 ## Removal